-Ground-motion uncertainty is implicitly incorporated into probabilistic assessment and becomes an integral part of it.
-Other uncertainties are incorporated explicitly through logic trees, by which different weights are assigned manually to a set of expert estimates for each input parameter (Senior Seismic Hazard Analysis Committee, 1997).
-There are advantages and disadvantages to these implicit and explicit incorporations of the uncertainty.
-One disadvantage, recognized by the first thorough review of probabilistic analysis by the committee chaired by Keiiti Aki (National Research Council, 1988), is that the significance of an individual earthquake (a single physical event) is lost "because the aggregated results of PSHA are not always easily related to the inputs."
-In other words, "the concept of a 'design earthquake' is lost; i.e., there is no single event (specified, in simplest terms, by a magnitude and distance) that represents the earthquake threat at, for example, the 10,000-yr ground-motion level (which we call the 'target ground motion')" (McGuire, 1995).
-McGuire (1995) also proposed a methodology (called deaggregation) to seek the "design earthquake."
+The main purpose of PSHA is to directly incorporate uncertainty in earthquake size, frequency, location, and ground-motion.
+As demonstrated above, ground-motion uncertainty is implicitly incorporated and becomes an integral part of PSHA.
+Other uncertainties are incorporated explicitly through logic trees, by which different weights are assigned manually to a set of expert estimates for each input parameter (SSHAC, 1997).
+These implicit and explicit incorporations of the uncertainty also have disadvantages, however.
+One such disadvantage, recognized by the first thorough review of PSHA by the committee chaired by Aki (National Research Council, 1988), is that the individual earthquake (single physical event) is lost "because the aggregated results of PSHA are not always easily related to the inputs."
+In other words, "the concept of a 'design earthquake' is lost; i.e., there is no single event (specified, in simplest term, by a magnitude and distance) that represents the earthquake threat at, for example, the 10,000-yr ground-motion level (which we call the 'target ground motion')" (McGuire, 1995).
+McGuire (1995) also proposed a methodology (de-aggregation) to seek the "design earthquake."